Josephvs96/BluePeak-Budget-Backend/README.md

     Returns a object with:
     - error field if there is an error in the request
     - message field with the a success message
-  - Delete : _make sure to include the following json object in request body:_
+  - Delete : Deletes a outcome document from the database.
+     _make sure to include the following json object in request body:_
     ```javascript
     {
      "_id": ID_NUMBER_OF_THE_OUTCOME_TO_BE_DELETED,